tastyigniter/docs/customize/components.md

 | **rendered**  | Called after render() is called                                                 |
 | **dehydrate** | Called at the end of every component request                                    |

-For more information, reference the [Livewire Component Livecycle Hooks documentation](https://livewire.laravel.com/docs/lifecycle-hooks).
+For more information, reference the [Livewire Component Lifecycle Hooks documentation](https://livewire.laravel.com/docs/lifecycle-hooks).

 ### Rendering the component